shihezichen/openai/README.md

 # Directories and Files
 - gym :  the excise code based on OpenAI gym step by step
 - xxxx.md :  the study notes of Reinforcement Learnging

+# How to read the .md file?
+- Please download the project files and open the .md files with software **Typera**